nibags/apparmor-ksyntaxhighlighting/README.md

 ```
 This file is part of the KSyntaxHighlighting Framework of KDE.
-Included in KDE Frameworks 5.39.0 and higher.
+Version 3 is included in KDE Frameworks 5.39.0 and higher.
 ```

 ## Description:

-Add syntax highlighting to KDE text editors (as Kate, KWrite or any application that uses the KSyntaxHighlighting Framework) for the **AppArmor Security Profiles**.
+Add syntax highlighting to KDE text editors (as Kate, KWrite, KDevelop or any application that uses the KSyntaxHighlighting Framework) for the **AppArmor Security Profiles**.